 - We advise you to exercise a high degree of caution in Senegal because of the threat of criminal activity and civil unrest.
 Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

 - There is a general threat from terrorism in Senegal, after recent attacks in Cote d'Ivoire, Mali and Burkina Faso.

 - Public demonstrations are common in Senegal.
 You should avoid large gatherings and political rallies as they may turn violent.
 Likely places for demonstrations, including government buildings and other public areas, should be avoided.

 - In October 2014 the World Health Organization (WHO) declared that the Ebola Virus Disease outbreak in Senegal had ended (WHO Disease Outbreak News).

 - We advise you to reconsider your need to travel to the Casamance region of southern Senegal, except Cap Skirring, Ziguinchor and the main road connecting the two cities, where you should exercise a high degree of caution.
-The security situation in Casamance is unpredictable with the possibility of clashes between separatist rebels and government forces.
-There are landmines in some parts of the region And armed bandits operate in the area.
+The security situation in Casamance is unpredictable.
+Armed bandits are known to operate in the area and travellers have been attacked.
+The possibility of armed clashes between separatist groups and the Senegalese Army persists.
+There are landmines in some parts of the region.
 If you do decide to travel to the Casamance region, you should exercise extreme caution.